hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/05b-Forms.md

     + excluding element at `stop` index
     + the original string remaining unchanged
     + `start = stop`: return an empty string
-    + `stop` omitted: extrace characters tot he end of the string
+    + `stop` omitted: extract characters to the end of the string
     + either arguments > `str.length`: using `str.length` instead
   + difference
     + occuring only when the second parameter is negative